MHS senior Kevin Meicher was one of 32 to be selected to receive the 2019 WIAA Statewide Scholar Athlete Award.

 MHS had 20 students place in the top four at the Future Business Leaders of America (FBLA) State Leadership Conference on April 8-9 in Green Bay.

 Clark Street Community School has been ranked one of the top 50 blended learning high schools in the United States, according to Study.com.

-Looking for computers, cameras, cabinets, audio-visual equipment, a stacking oven and more?
-Then check out the latest auction being held by the Middleton-Cross Plains Area School District.
+Looking for cabinets, desks, chairs, tables, sports, kitchen and audio-visual equipment, and more?
+Then check out the latest auction being held by the District.

 Superintendent George Mavroulis shared results from the 2019 staff climate survey, which was once again administered by School Perceptions, at the Board of Education regular meeting on Monday, Apri